Marwan Ayman Shawky

 Maximum extra Pods created above desired replicas.

-Example: Updating Image Version
+Updating an Image Version

 kubectl set image deployment/web-deployment nginx-container=nginx:1.26